msa-em/nanocartography/nanocartography.md

 :::{figure} ./images/image17.tiff
 :name: fig10

-Figure 10: Schematic of two planes in a tetragonal crystal showing the relationship of the plane normal in the native and cubic form.
+Schematic of two planes in a tetragonal crystal showing the relationship of the plane normal in the native and cubic form.
 :::